AISafety.info: What are Inductive Biases?

 We don’t know what the inductive biases of an ASI would be, and in particular if its inductive biases would match those of humans.
 But we can think about the implications of possible initial architectures for ASI.
 For instance, if ASI emerges from the deep learning paradigm, then it will probably start off with the inductive biases common to neural networks.
 For many architectures, we know that neural networks are biased towards low-frequency functions, even at initialization

-If we can determine if a given behavior is low-frequency, then we can have some confidence that neural networks will fail to learn it by default.
+If we can determine if a given behavior is high-frequency, then we can have some confidence that neural networks will fail to learn it by default.
 Indeed, Nora Belrose and Quintin Pope have argued [AF · GW] that a treacherous turn is a high-frequency behavior as it involves a phase shift in behavior from the training distribution to the test distribution.
 This safety argument is an example of the sort of reasoning we could do if we knew the inductive biases of AI models.

 1. ^